Welcome

 The drawings above describe the "Bend in Time' at the pools of the Boulders and show the Figure (Oolana) or whatever it is welcoming the new arrivals to her abode.
 There are three pools which the Legend revolves around and these are "The Washing Machine'.
 "The Chute' and the "Devil's Pool'.
 Overall to date there has been 21 known drowning deaths in recent times of young males with one female fatality.
 The Warning signs are Omni Present and cannot be missed but individuals still cross over the fence line and sometimes bath in the pools.
 This practice is highly dangerous and if you are dragged under there is no chance of saving yourself.
 On occasions one slip will be fatal with rescue not possible only recovery.
 When you walk the tracks of the Rain Forest here there is a persistent presence.

 Today it was sweet being back in my little hideaway way up in the Far North Tropics of Queensland away from the background noise of Brisbane town and everyone else.
 I had a vibe to start painting again after my visit to the pools and Bartle Frere.
 My mood was refreshed as I looked at my hands as the tool of the next creation.
 Why f around with a brush when your hands could do better.
 They bring us back to our origins when we were in the caves, The cuts and bruises were healing fast.
 Sometimes I wondered how I kept going.
 I just did, as this is what I had always done in the several incantations of my current life.
 I had been almost everywhere on the planet except Melbourne and New York not trying to convince myself that this is how it is done but convince myself to keep going regardless of the background.
 I still had a strong belief in myself and an urge to get to my destination regardless of everything that was happening.
 Black Sabbath was rattling "Into the Void' at the big shed with their final concert in Birmingham in 2017, as I had bought the biggest surround sound I could find in Northern Australia.
 I reached into the drawer for more Gold Leaf and see what acrylics were left.
+I had run out this night so I would have to send an order to the Art Shed in West End for more.
+Interestingly I happened on a pack of Silver which I did not really pursue or use but it would be vital to some of the works that swam in my thoughts, head and dreams.
+I could see the Zodiacs in front of my face playing as well as Priamus pursuing his female target.
+He was the great seducer of the insect world.
+Green and Black made his wanderings more lustful to the Brown of the female counterpart.

 "Reflections' at the Boulders (Detail).
 Gold Leaf, Oil and Acrylic paint on box board stretcher 81 x 81cm 2024.
 A Sound Like Rain Series and Book